 You can promote your mailing list like a product, and even use the magic of paid ads and social media to gain newsletter subscribers.
 See our guide to Building an Email List from Scratch to learn how you can grow your list in 9 easy steps.

-To collect emails, you’ll need a signup form on your website or on a dedicated landing page.
+To collect emails, you’ll need a popup or signup form on your website or on a dedicated landing page.
 It’s best to outline the benefits of joining your email list, like getting updates, tour dates, merch coupon codes, etc. My advice would be to collect only the crucial data, like name and email, as more complicated forms might seem intimidating at first.
 Here are some examples of artists’ signup forms and what happens after you sign up.

-Above is an example of a signup popup from Jacob Collier’s website – the headline is inviting and the form is simple and short.
+Above is an example of a signup popup from Jacob Collier’s website – the headline is inviting, and the form is simple and short.
 Right after you subscribe, you get a welcome email that is a recommended nice gesture to say ‘hi’ to your fans.
 Sending such an email is very easy to set up, with the help of marketing automation.
 The subject line was “Welcome to the Jacob Collier family!” and here’s how it looks: